refinedev/refine/documentation/docs/packages/data-providers/appwrite/index.md

 <TabItem value="auth" label="Authentication">

-Then we need to create an appwrite user to be able to login with **refine**.
+Then we need to create an appwrite user to be able to login with **Refine**.

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/guides-and-concepts/data-provider/appwrite/user.png" alt="user" />